salesforce/observable-membrane/README.md

 Additionally, it supports distorting objects within an object graph, which could be used for:

-* Avoid leaking symbols and other non-observables objects.
+* Avoid leaking certain references.
-* Distorting values observed through the membrane.
+* Values observed through the membrane can be different representations of the original values.

 ### Usage